 Children are watched over carefully and trained to be loyal and obey their parents.
 Every Culture describes how children are coddled while very young but are expected to help as they grow older.
 They are given jobs to perform within the family, especially in rural areas where they are expected to help out with chores and run errands.
 This is not so evident in busy cities where parents' work does not relate to the home.
 Respect for the elderly is demanded.
 For example, children give up their seats and enter the room after adults, and they are at the beck and call of elderly family members.

 A large part of an Italian family's social life involves eating and celebrating together.
 They meet in bars, pizzerias and restaurants, and frequently share meals in the home.
 This love of food conforms to the traditional vision of the Italian family.
-However, Study in Italy informs prospective students to Italy that the culture of a large family meal shared by all members of the family, presided over by the mother and followed by a siesta is not the case anymore.
 Industrialization and modern city life mean that parents work office hours, so for Northerners, the midday meal is lighter and taken outside the home.
 The larger family meal takes place in the evening.

 According to Professor Russel L. King, other popular leisure activities Italian families like to indulge in are: TV, radio, reading the newspaper and cinema.
 They are not so keen to participate in sports or read books.